organisciak/dissertation/document/5_5_ams-study.md

   > _RQ3_: Is subjectivity or disagreement of the grading task responsible for inconsistent reciprocal ratings?

-Would the same low consistent been seen if new judges were asked?
+Would the same low consistency be seen if new judges were asked?
 Getting a second opinion addresses two possibilities: expected error (good judges, biased task) and unexpected error (agreeable task, bad judges).

 To answer these two research questions, $156$ tasks were posted on Mechanical Turk.